 When making a decision about which course to study, the best course of action is to always do your research.
 Read the course information and handbook for each course carefully, and see if there is anything about a particular degree you do (or don’t) like.

 Want to know more about your university options?
 Make sure to take a look at Study Work Grow’s university resources here.

-Don’t forget you can also get a copy of our 2022 Apply to University Guide, free with a Study Work Grow membership.
+Don’t forget you can also get a copy of our 2023 Apply to University Guide.